This page may include affiliate links. Please see the disclosure page for more information.

 The same kinds of chemicals are often used for fragrances in cleaning products, scented candles, and air fresheners.

-1. When purchasing cleaning products look for ones that are fragrance free to instantly reduce your toxic load.
-A few products that would initially be impacted by this is laundry detergent or any cleaning product.
-Otherwise look to replace with a natural product to avoid any unnecessary exposure to chemicals.
+1. When purchasing cleaning products look for ones that are fragrance free or eco friendly to instantly reduce your toxic load.
+A few products that would initially be impacted by this in your laundry room is laundry detergent or any type of cleaning product.
+Here are the top eco friendly best smelling laundry detergents:

 2. Stop using liquid fabric softener and dryer sheets, which are laden with chemicals to create the fragrance residue that is left behind on clothing.
 I used to love having “fresh” smelling laundry and clothes, until I realized all I was inhaling was some sort of chemical concoction that was developed for the product.
-Make the easy switch to wool dryer balls that fluff items in the dryer and quicken drying time.
+Make the easy switch to dryer balls that fluff and soften items in the dryer as well as quickens drying time (I love using 6 wool dryer balls in my dryer).

 Another great thing about wool dryer balls is that they are good for the environment and the wallet.
-This is because they are reusable so you do not need to waste money on items that you pour out or throw away that gets put in a landfill.
+This is because they are sustainably sourced and reusable so you do not need to waste money on items that you pour out or throw away that gets put in a landfill.

 Air Purification and Scent